-Patent prosecution refers to a patent attorney’s advocacy on behalf of an inventor to secure a patent.
-The forms, the patent application, the written arguments, the examiner’s interview are some of the activities that parent attorneys do to prosecute a patent application on behalf of an inventor before the United States Patent and Trademark Office (USPTO).
-We help inventors and midsize business prosecute their patent application through the examination process at the USPTO.
+Patent prosecution refers to the process of helping you get a patent.
+We fill out forms, draft the patent application, and the written arguments in response to an office action.
+We also interview the examiner if needed.
+These are some of the activities that parent attorneys do to prosecute a patent application on your behalf before the United States Patent and Trademark Office (USPTO).
+We help you – inventors and midsize business – prosecute your patent application through the examination process at the USPTO.
 Our goal is to help you secure a patent that will increase your bottom line profitability on your invention.

 Free Initial Consultation

 To prepare for patent prosecution, we hold an initial consultation with you (inventor or business) to get to know your vision and values better.
 Don’t expect the same advice everyone else gets.
 No one size fits all solutions exists because the recommended next step varies based on your vision and values.
 We also answer questions such as:

 - What is the overall patent process?